Marcos14Almeida/Marcos14Almeida/README.md

 ### Oi, eu sou Marcos 👋

-- 🔭 Atualmente estou fazendo mestrado em Inteligência Artificial aplicado a redes de fibras ópticas na Unicamp.
+- 🔭 AI'm currently doing a master's degree in artificial intelligence applied to optical fiber networks at Unicamp.
-- 👨‍🏫 Sou Engenheiro Elétrico formado na Unicamp, sou Técnico em Eletrônica e em 2019 estudei em Lisboa, Portugal, no Instituto Superior Técnico.
+- 👨‍🏫 I am an Electrical Engineer graduated from Unicamp, an Electronics Technician and in 2019 I studied in Lisbon, Portugal, at Instituto Superior Técnico.
-- 💰 Ajudei na criação de uma startup chamado Davai App, uma rede social de música.
-Fui o desenvolvedor e liderei o desenvovimento da UX/UI dessa rede social de música, para pessoas formarem bandas, amizades, irem em shows juntas e muito mais.
-Você pode baixa-lo na PlayStore.
+- 💰 I founded a startup called Davai App, a music social network.
+I was the developer and lead the UX/UI development of this music social network, for people to form bands, friendships, go to concerts together and much more.
+You can download it from the PlayStore.
 - >https://play.google.com/store/apps/details?id=com.davai.davai_app
 <p align="center">
   <a href="https://www.davaiapp.com/">